List of Netherlands One Day International cricket records: Highest strike rates

-Andre Russell of West Indies holds the record for highest strike rate, with minimum 500 balls faced qualification, with 130.22.Ryan ten Doeschate is the Dutch with the highest strike rate.
+Andre Russell of West Indies holds the record for highest strike rate, with minimum 500 balls faced qualification, with 130.22.Teja Nidamanuru is the Dutch with the highest strike rate.

 Highest strike rates in an inning

 James Franklin of New Zealand's strike rate of 387.50 during his 31* off 8 balls against Canada during 2011 Cricket World Cup is the world record for highest strike rate in an innings.

 Most runs in a calendar year

 India's Sachin Tendulkar holds the record for most runs scored in a calendar year with 1894 runs scored in 1998.

 Most runs in a series

-The 1980-81 Benson & Hedges World Series Cup in Australia saw Greg Chappell set the record for the most runs scored in a single series scoring 685 runs.
-He is followed by Sachin Tendulkar with 673 runs scored in the 2003 Cricket World Cup.
+The 2023 Cricket World Cup in India saw Virat Kohli set the record for the most runs scored in a single series scoring 765 runs.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

 Sanath Jayasuriya has scored the equal highest number of ducks in ODIs with 34 such knocks.